Below you’ll find plenty of Prometheus Trivia.

 - Marks Ridley Scott’s first venture in 3D feature filmmaking and his third sci-fi movie after Alien and Blade Runner.

-- When Shaw is discussing her finds around the world in the conference, the words “Eilean a’ Cheo” can be seen in the background.
+- When Shaw is discussing her findings around the world at the conference, the words “Eilean a’ Cheo” can be seen in the background.
 This means “The Island of Mist” in Scottish Gaelic, and is a nickname for the Isle of Skye, properly called “An t-Eilean Sgitheanach”.

 - The three-triangle logo of the Weyland corporation (while visually similar to that of the actual Weinstein Group) is actually derived from a pattern appearing on the wall in the background of an early Ron Cobb production painting of the Space Jockey for the original Alien film. the logo can be seen as part of David’s fingerprint.

-- In May 7th, 2012, Guillermo del Toro declared that his long proposed adaptation for “At the Mountains of Madness” was indefinitely delayed as he felt Ridley Scott’s film was extremely similar to the approach he penned for H.P.
+- In May 7th, 2012, Guillermo del Toro declared that his long-proposed adaptation of “At the Mountains of Madness” was indefinitely delayed as he felt Ridley Scott’s film was extremely similar to the approach he penned for H.P.
 Lovecraft’s novella, even to the point of having “scenes that would be almost identical.
 Both movies seem to share identical set pieces and the exact same big revelation (twist) at the end.”